t3kt/raytk/docs/advanced.md

 ~~~

 `name`
 : The name of the network.
-Used for for the title attribute and screen readers.
+Used for the title attribute and screen readers.

 `icon`
 : The icon CSS class.
 Can be chosen during the IcoMoon creation process.